raspberrypilearning/getting-started-scratch/en/step_7.md

 --- task ---

-Give your project a name that matches your theme.
+Give your project a name.

 --- collapse ---
 ---